A Guide to LGBTQ-Owned Businesses in St. Pete-Clearwater

 If boozy brunch is your thing, Stella’s in Gulfport has to be on your list of must-sees.
 Since 2009, Stella’s has become one of Florida’s favorite breakfast go-to's, thanks to its signature homemade corned beef hash and fried green tomatoes (plus a full list of liquor, wine and beer).

-2444 Central Ave.
-St. Petersburg, FL 33712
+2444 Central Ave, St. Petersburg, FL 33712

-Just two doors down from Valhalla is its sister store, Valkyrie.
+At Valhalla Bakery, you'll find a variety of treats that are made from scratch with only the best ingredients.
+From cupcakes and cakes (even wedding cakes) to cookies and pastries, there's something for everyone.
+And the best part about this lesbian-owned foodie haven?
+It's all vegan!
+Housed in the same space as Valhalla is its sister store, Valkyrie.
 This vegan donut shop is a favorite among locals with a sweet tooth.
 At Valkyrie, the donuts are made fresh daily and come in a variety of delicious flavors.
 From classic glazed and chocolate sprinkle to more adventurous flavors such as key lime pie and maple "bacon" (vegan of course), there's a donut for every taste bud.

-Where to Party
+Where to Sip and Celebrate

-Are you really having a hot, gay weekend in St. Pete/Clearwater if you don't hit up its loudest and proudest gay bars and clubs?
+Are you really having a hot, gay weekend in St. Pete-Clearwater if you don't hit up its loudest and proudest gay bars and clubs?
 Avid partygoers shouldn’t miss out on these party destinations.

 325 Main St., Dunedin, FL 34698